 The implication of Chimel’s decisions were huge.
 Just think that prior to that decision, if a person is arrested at his home, the police could look anywhere in that house for evidence of any crime.
 For example, an LAPD police officer who would follow an impaired driver to his home intending to arrest him for a DUI in Los Angeles while the person is about to enter his home, could, prior to Chimel’s decision, walk into his home and look through drawers hoping to find narcotics or bad checks or any other contraband.
 The Supreme Court decision set up constitutional protections that we did not have.
 Now, according to Supreme Court’s decision in California v.
 Chimel, an arrested person cannot be searched beyond his reach (so that home or even a trunk of a car belonging to a DUI arrestee can’t be searched!).

 Another point made by Chimel is the arrest requirement for a Search After Arrest.
 Chimel’s court brought up Terry v.
-Ohio to illustrate that protective search is permitted but going into a pocket to search for drugs is not permitted.
+Ohio to illustrate that a protective search is permitted but going into a pocket to search for drugs is not permitted.
 (Sibron v.
 New York, 392 U.S. 40).
-This point is extremely important in some DUI prosecutions where a driver is not arrested because ambulance takes him to a hospital after an accident.
+This point is extremely important in some DUI prosecutions where a driver is not arrested because an ambulance takes him to a hospital after an accident.
 Using Chimel v.
-California it is possible to suppress results of a blood test taken from a person after he was taken to a hospital but was never arrested.
-Arguments like this are used successfully to suppress results of a blood test and to obtain dismissals of DUI cases.
-This clever arguments can be made by skilled DUI attorneys who can work for you if you call us.
-You will need help of a drunk driving attorney in Los Angeles to win a case with similar facts.
+California it is possible to suppress the results of a blood test taken from a person after he was taken to a hospital but was never arrested.
+Arguments like this are used successfully to suppress the results of a blood test and to obtain dismissals of DUI cases.
+These clever arguments can be made by skilled DUI attorneys who can work for you if you call us.
+You will need the help of a drunk driving attorney in Los Angeles to win a case with similar facts.
 For a free consultation or just to chat about your DUI case in Los Angeles please contact us directly at (818) 921 7744.